uabrc/uabrc.github.io/docs/cheaha/slurm/submitting_jobs.md

 - Job ID: The unique number representing the job, returned by `srun` and `sbatch`.
 Stored in `$SLURM_JOB_ID` within a job.
 - Job Index Number: For array jobs, the index of the currently running job within the array.
 Stored in `$SLURM_ARRAY_TASK_ID` within a job.

-## Slurm Flags
+## Slurm Flags and Environment Variables

-Slurm has many flags a researcher can use when creating a job, but a short list of the most important ones are listed here.
-It is highly recommended to explicitly use all of these flags in every job you submit.
+Slurm has many flags a researcher can use when creating a job, but a short list of the most important ones for are described below.
+It is highly recommended to be as explicit as possible with flags and not rely on system defaults.
+Explicitly using the flags below makes your scripts more portable, shareable and reproducible.

-1. `--job-name`: The name of your job to be stored in job accounting records and visible in `squeue`.
-2. `--nodes`: The number of nodes a job needs.
-If your job does not require MPI, set this to `1`.
-3. `--ntasks`: The number of tasks you plan to execute on each node, used mostly for bookkeeping and computing total cpus for each node.
-If unsure, set to `1`.
-4. `--cpus-per-task`: The number of cores to request for each task.
-Total cpus fore each node equals `ntasks` times `cpus-per-task`.
-5. `--partition`: The partition to submit the job to.
-Partition details can be seen below.
-6. `--time`: Amount of time the job is estimated to run for.
-Acceptable time formats include `mm`, `mm:ss`, `hh:mm:ss`, `d-hh`, `d-hh:mm` and `d-hh:mm:ss`.
-7. `--mem`: Amount of RAM in MB needed per node.
-Can specify 16 GB with either 16000 or 16G.
-8. `--output`: Path to a file storing the text output of the job commands.
-9. `--error`: Path to an output file if the script errors.
-10. `--array`: A comma-separated list of array tasks to run.
-We will explain in more detail further down.
+{{ read_csv('cheaha/res/slurm_flags.csv', keep_default_na=False) }}

 For batch jobs, directives are typically included as comments at the top of the script.
 See examples below.
 All batch jobs should be submitted using the `sbatch` command.
 All flags and more information on how to submit jobs can be seen using `man sbatch`.
 For a complete list, see [Slurm sbatch Documentation](https://slurm.schedmd.com/sbatch.html).